-Despite all the research highlighting the importance of long-term planning, most companies still run on 90-day reporting.
+Despite all the research highlighting the importance of long-term planning, most companies run on 90-day reporting.

 The quarterly sales report is a business staple.
-But like every KPI or sales metric you track, there are sales reports and then there are sales reports.
+But like every KPI or sales metric you track, there are sales reports and more sales reports.
 The difference often comes down to the data.

 However, good data doesn't just appear out of thin air.
 It has to be pulled from reliable sources and curated into reports that are easy to understand.
-There are many ways to prepare an actionable quarterly sales report, so let's get started.
+There are many ways to prepare an actionable quarterly sales report, so let's start.

 Every sales team is different.
-But there are some common features you'll find in most sales reports.
+But there are some standard features you'll find in most sales reports.
 Here are some examples:

-Sales Revenue: Obviously.
-But not just total sales revenue.
-You would expect a quarterly sales report to break new revenue down by customer, sales rep, lead source and territory (more on that later).
+Sales revenue: Obviously.
+You would expect a quarterly sales report to break new revenue down by customer, sales rep, lead source, and territory (more on later).

-Open Opportunities: The quarter is over but assuming you're still in business you'll want to know how much of your sales pipeline is rolling over.
-There is a natural drop in intensity once the quarter is done so this is an important metric to track.
+Open opportunities: The quarter is over but assuming you're still in business, you'll want to know how much of your sales pipeline is rolling over.
+At the end of a quarter, there is a natural drop in intensity; measuring the new sales pipeline is critical.

-Why good data is important for managing a sales team
+Why good data is vital for managing a sales team

-A veteran sales rep might trust his or her gut when it comes to working their sales funnel.
+A veteran sales rep might trust their gut when working their sales funnel.
 But a good sales report needs hard numbers.